AlassiriMA/xero_g_iso/support.md

 #### EXECUTIVE SUMMARY:

-> There are three ways to support my efforts:<br />
+> There are three ways to support my efforts:<br /><br />
-> If you just want the ISO, join my Patreon, details below; OR help spread the word about XeroLinux by talking about it; OR help test, send detailed feedback, troubleshoot, or otherwise help contribute towards my project and vision.
+> If you just want the ISO, join my Patreon, details below; OR help spread the word about XeroLinux by talking about it; OR help test, send detailed feedback, troubleshoot, or otherwise help contribute towards my project and vision.<br /><br />
 > Thank you so much for reading, understanding, and for the support.